hannan-ia/network-programming/README.md

 # network-programming

-Using sockets to enable remote applications to communicate uses TCP protocol
+Using sockets to enable remote applications to communicate.
+Uses TCP protocol